Ishtar Gate: Excavation and display

 The rebuilding of Babylon's Ishtar Gate and Processional Way in Berlin was one of the most complex architectural reconstructions in the history of archaeology.
 Hundreds of crates of glazed brick fragments were carefully desalinated and then pieced together.
 Fragments were combined with new bricks fired in a specially designed kiln to re-create the correct color and finish.
 It was a double gate; the part that is shown in the Pergamon Museum today is the smaller, frontal part.
 The larger, back part was considered too large to fit into the constraints of the structure of the museum; it is in storage.

-Parts of the gate and lions from the Processional Way are in various other museums around the world.
+Parts of the gate and animals from the Processional Way are in various other museums around the world.
 Only four museums acquired dragons, while lions went to several museums.
 The Istanbul Archaeology Museum has lions, dragons, and bulls.
 Ny Carlsberg Glyptotek in Copenhagen, Denmark, has one lion, one dragon and one bull.
 The Detroit Institute of Arts houses a dragon.
 The Röhsska Museum in Gothenburg, Sweden, has one dragon and one lion; the Louvre, the State Museum of Egyptian Art in Munich, the Kunsthistorisches Museum in Vienna, the Royal Ontario Museum in Toronto, the Metropolitan Museum of Art in New York, the Oriental Institute in Chicago, the Rhode Island School of Design Museum, the Museum of Fine Arts in Boston, and the Yale University Art Gallery in New Haven, Connecticut, each have lions.
-One of the processional lions was recently loaned by Berlin's Vorderasiatisches Museum to the British Museum.

 A smaller reproduction of the gate was built in Iraq under Saddam Hussein as the entrance to a museum that has not been completed.
 Along with the restored palace, the gate was completed in 1987.
 The construction was meant to emulate the techniques that were used for the original gate.
 The replica appears similar to the restored original but is notably smaller.
 The purpose of the replica's construction was an attempt to reconnect to Iraq's history.
 Damage to this reproduction has occurred since the Iraq War (see Impact of the U.S. military).

 Controversy and attempted repatriation

 The acquisition of the Ishtar Gate by the Pergamon Museum is surrounded in controversy as the gate was excavated as part of the excavation of Babylon, and immediately shipped off to Berlin where it remains to this day.
 The government of Iraq has petitioned the German government to return the gate many times, notably in 2002 as well as in 2009.
 The Ishtar Gate is frequently used as a prime example in the debate regarding repatriating artifacts of cultural significance to countries affected by war and whether these pieces of material culture are better off in a safer environment where they could be preserved.
-The example in the case of the Ishtar Gate is concerning its safety in the aftermath of the Iraq War, and whether or not the gate would be safer remaining at the Pergamon Museum.
+The example in the case of the Ishtar Gate is concerning its safety in the aftermath of the Iraq War, and whether or not the gate would be safer remaining at the Pergamon Museum where it was damaged by bombs in World War II.